yijinlubella1028/Lu-Portfolio/Part_ll.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/8760384"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Impact on U.S. employment
-This statistic shows the number of U.S. manufacturing jobs that were restored to the United States from 2010 to 2018 by the country they were reshored from.
-For 2010 to 2018, 64,252 manufacturing jobs came from companies moving their business operations back from China to the United States.
-From the visualization, China, as a trade partner of U.S., generated the most job for the U.S. from 2010 to 2018.
-It is over half of the total jobs generated from the trade.
+The predominant impact would be U.S. domestic employment.
+This statistic shows the number of U.S. manufacturing jobs restored to the United States from 2010 to 2018.
+From 2010 to 2018, 64,252 manufacturing jobs came from business operations for U.S.-China trade.
+From the visualization, China, as a trade partner of the U.S., generated the most job for the U.S. from 2010 to 2018 among all trade partners.
+It is over half of the total overseas manufacturing employment generated.
 However, because of the increasing trade barrier between U.S. and China, trade becomes costly for businesses on both sides and thus could potentially harm the U.S. job market.

 <div class="flourish-embed flourish-chart" data-src="visualisation/8761974"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Impact on U.S. companies' strategies in China
+There is also potental impact on U.S. companies strategy in China.
 This statistic shows the results of a survey conducted among American companies in China on the perceived impact on their businesses of the U.S.-China trade tariffs as of September 2018.
 Not surprisingly, During the survey period, 31.1 percent of the surveyed American companies in China said that due to the U.S.-China trade tensions and tariffs they delayed or canceled investment decisions.
 On one hand, U.S. Comapnies lost great opportunities in Chinese market.
 On the other hand, China lost foreign investment from U.S. companies.

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/8761845"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Impact on Chinese Direct Investment to U.S.
+Because of U.S. companies diminishing interest to China, Chinese companies start to see U.S. market for fewer collaboration opportunities.
 This statistic shows the value of Chinese direct investments in the United States from 2009 to 2019.
 2019, the first year after the Trade War, Chinese direct investments in the United States amounted to approximately 4.78 billion U.S. dollars, the lowest annual investment since 2010.
 As I discussed above, the Trade War negatively impacted both sides' businesses.
 <div class="flourish-embed flourish-chart" data-src="visualisation/8762053"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Resolution